-- Implemented the current Mission and Core Values for the Office of the Supervisor of Elections.
+- Implemented the current Mission and Core Values for the Office of the Supervisor of Elections in 2015.

 - Completed the state-mandated installation of a new, secure paper-based voting system in 2017, which replaced 18 year-old equipment and electronic tabulators.
 The historic recount of 2018 was a success due to the implementation of this new voting system.